LUXER ONE BLOG

 It’s easy to focus on installing lockers, but the bigger question is how everything works together, how packages are managed, how residents access them, and how much time staff are spending managing it.

-There’s a perception with some properties that don’t want to pay for smart lockers because they’re already paying staff.
+There’s a perception with some properties that don’t want to pay for package lockers because they’re already paying staff.
 If your staff is working on packages, they’re not on a tour, they’re not calling to follow up with potential tenants.
 It’s not free.

 Packages aren’t always about packages.
 They’re about time, workflow, and removing friction for the resident and staff.